Yair Golan: Condemnation of the war in Gaza

-Political Views
+Political views

-Yair Golan defines himself as a Leftist Zionist.
-When asked what event made Golan consider joining the Israeli political life, He said "in the 2015-2016 wave of violence and terror I saw many incidents where soldiers use lethal force and kill in incidents that are.. not dramatic.
-Things that I personally went through a lot during my military service.
-So I asked to get the data on every Palestinian killed by the IDF, and I saw each incident and said: Wait, this is not how a soldier acts! and all of that gave me the feeling that something has gone wrong for us (Israeli society).
-First of all, something went wrong with the Israeli leadership, and that disrupts the mind of the Israeli society.
-And this process of extremism, with no ability to see the other side, even the enemy, as a human being, is a dangerous and destructive thing, for soldiers too.
+Golan defines himself as a leftist Zionist.
+When asked what event made Golan consider joining the Israeli political life, He said "in the 2015–2016 wave of violence and terror I see many cases where soldiers, regarding incidents... that are not dramatic incidents... incidents I've encountered a lot during my service, and they shoot.
+They shoot and kill.
+And I ask to be provided with all the investigations of every case where a Palestinian was killed, and I see event after event after event, where you say: Wait, this is not how a warrior behaves!
+And all this accumulation leads me to the feeling that something deep is amiss with us, firstly, it's distorted in the Israeli leadership, and after that, it distorts our perception within Israeli society.
+And this process of radicalization, of an inability to look at the other side and see even the enemy — as a human being, it's dangerous and destructive, and by the way, also harmful to the soldiers."

-Golan believes that Meretz and Ha'avoda should merge into one large Leftist Zionist party and that both parties have ended their historical roles, and must rebrand themselves to be saved.

-Golan has stated that he will fight against "corruption, the annexation of the West Bank, homophobia, and gender segregation."

-On climate activism, Golan twitted "Israel's influence on the climate crisis is negligible.
+Golan has stated that he will fight against "corruption, the annexation of the West Bank, homophobia, and gender segregation".
+On climate activism, Golan tweeted "Israel's influence on the climate crisis is negligible.
 The preoccupation with the climate in Israel should be in the preparation of infrastructure for extreme heat waves and the protection of our nature reserves.
 Talking about climate as if Israel is a power, is talking in slogans instead of doing actions that directly affect the Israeli citizen."

-Golan has called on numerus occasions for the Israeli public to start "non-violent civil disobedience" (מרי אזרחי) in response to the 2023 Israeli judicial reform and the Thirty-seventh government of Israel.
+Golan has called on numerous occasions for the Israeli public to start "non-violent civil disobedience" (מרי אזרחי) in response to the 2023 Israeli judicial reform and the formation of the Thirty-seventh government of Israel.